 We believe in taking greater responsibility for our actions.

-In many countries the national minimum wage is below the actual cost of living.
+In many countries, the national minimum wage is below the actual cost of living.
 And that’s a gap we all can help to mend.
-Around 60% of our garments are made in Europe where wages are considered to be in line with or above the cost for basic standards of living such as food, health care and education.
+Around 60% of our garments are made in Europe where wages are considered to be in line with or above the cost for basic standards of living such as food, health care, and education.

-Since 2013, we have been paying our share of living wages for our products at one of our Indian suppliers and since 2016, almost 2,400 workers have received an additional amount from Nudie Jeans as a step to increase the wages at selected suppliers.
+Since 2013, we have been paying our share of living wages for our products at one of our Indian suppliers and since 2016, almost 3,400 workers have received an additional amount from Nudie Jeans as a step to increase the wages at selected suppliers.

 We began this initiative in support of the notion that everyone who produces a Nudie Jeans product should have a wage they can live on.
-The approach to working practically with living wages in the supply chain has been discussed and debated in the industry for a long time and we have chosen to have a very local collaboration, directly with our suppliers, and we have not engaged in trade union or governmental discussions or initiatives in the producing countries.
+The approach to working practically with living wages in the supply chain has been discussed and debated in the industry for a long time and we have chosen to have a very local collaboration, directly with our suppliers, and we have not engaged in a trade union or governmental discussions or initiatives in the producing countries.
 Different stakeholders, including FWF, have verified that payments have reached the workers.

-On a regular basis we conduct social audits and follow-ups at all our production facilities.
+On a regular basis, we conduct social audits and follow-ups at all our production facilities.
 The audits are made to guarantee that standards are followed and to find where improvements can be made.
 Our Code of conduct applies to all suppliers and subcontractors involved in our production.
 It makes no difference to us if our suppliers are located in a high-risk country or a low-risk country.